Liam Firus

-Liam Firus (born July 2, 1992) is a Canadian retired figure skater.
-He is the 2016 Triglav Trophy champion and a three-time Canadian national medallist (silver in 2016, bronze in 2014–15).
-He competed at the 2014 Olympic Games.
-Earlier in his career, Firus won two bronze medals on the ISU Junior Grand Prix series.
+Liam Firus (born July 2, 1992) is a Canadian businessman and partner at Rockbank Capital Corp.
+A retired competitive figure skater, he represented Canada at the 2014 Winter Olympic Games in Sochi.

 Personal life

-Liam Firus was born July 2, 1992 in North Vancouver, British Columbia.
+Liam Firus was born July 2, 1992, in North Vancouver, British Columbia.
 He is the son of Lois Sullivan, a real estate agent, and Trevor Firus, an accountant.
 He has a younger brother, Shane, who competes in ice dancing.

 Firus attended Sentinel Secondary School in West Vancouver.
 After part-time business administration studies at Capilano University, Firus became a student at Athabasca University, pursuing a Bachelor of Commerce degree with a major in finance.
 In 2013, he passed the Canadian Securities Course.

-Since 2014 he has been in a relationship with Canadian pairs figure skater Kirsten Moore-Towers.
+Firus began dating Canadian pairs figure skater Kirsten Moore-Towers in 2015.
+On August 22, 2023, they became engaged.

 Career

 Early years

 Firus started skating as a hockey player in 1999 and eventually switched to figure skating.
 Lorna Bauer began teaching him when he was eight years old.
 A member of the North Shore's Vancouver Skating Club, he trained in the fall and winter at the Pacific National Exhibition Agrodome and the rest of the year at the Canlan Ice Sports Arena.

 During the 2009–2010 season, Firus won the Canadian junior title but was not assigned to the World Junior Championships.